TehLlamaWasCoding/websearch-program/README.md

 # websearch-program
  a program for websearching

-Run the program, and when it asks you if you want help, ('help(y/n:)') type: y, it will explain everything.
+This is a program made with the 'webbrowser' module, it allows you to open websites from the terminal